cbaatz/Knit/README.md

 are serving or writing content and any command line parameter you want to use.
 That is, Knit allows you to invent your own command-line parameters.
-Knit resource files are standard JavaScript or CoffeeScript node.js modules that get access to a global `knit` object containing the parameter values and logger.
+Knit resource files are standard JavaScript or CoffeeScript node.js modules that export a `resources(action, knit, log)` function which returns the resources object.
+The `knit` object passed to the function contains the parameter values.
 Thus, you have full control over how you construct your resources and handlers.

 You can optionally specify a resource definition module name on the command line; if you don't (`knit write` for example), Knit defaults